-Martin Luther King Day

-Memorial Day Independence Day

-Labor Day

-Thanksgiving Day

-Friday following Thanksgiving Day
+New Year's Day Martin Luther King Day Memorial Day Juneteenth Independence Day Labor Day Thanksgiving Day Friday following Thanksgiving Day Christmas Day

-Christmas Day
+Childcare Juneteenth

+Childcare will be open for business.
+Childcare employees may sign up to receive the day off, and will be scheduled based on program need.

-Section 15.3 Holidays Childcare, Girl Power! and Administration Holidays falling on Saturday are observed on Friday; those falling on Sunday are observed on Monday.
+Section 15.3 Holidays Childcare, and Administration Holidays falling on Saturday are observed on Friday; those falling on Sunday are observed on Monday.
 If a staff member's duties make it impossible to observe the regular holiday, they will receive two times the regular rate of pay as compensation for all hours worked from 12am-12am on the day of the holiday.
 If an employee is required to work part of a holiday, they will be compensated any remaining regularly scheduled hours at their base rate of pay and paid two times regular rate of pay only for hours worked. (i.e. Employee A is full-time and regularly scheduled eight hours Monday-Friday.
 This employee is required to work Martin Luther King Jr day for five hours.
 Employee A would receive two times the regular rate of pay for the five hours worked, and three hours of holiday pay at their hourly rate of pay).

-Section 15.4 Holidays Young Mother's Program If a staff member is scheduled to work on a holiday, they will receive two times the regular rate of pay as compensation for all hours worked from 12am-12am on the day of the holiday.
+Section 15.4 Holidays If a staff member is scheduled to work on a holiday, they will receive two times the regular rate of pay as compensation for all hours worked from 12am-12am on the day of the holiday.
 If an employee is required to work part of a holiday, they will be compensated any remaining regularly scheduled hours at their base rate of pay and paid two times regular rate of pay only for hours worked.
-For those staff members not required to work on a holiday, they will receive prorated hours of holiday pay based their regularly scheduled hours of work.
+For those staff members not required to work on a holiday, they will receive prorated hours of holiday pay based on their regularly scheduled hours of work.